mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 ![](/assets/images/lsh.svg)

+We will be filling this position as soon as possible.
+For full consideration please apply by **June 15, 2022** {: .notice--danger}

-# Application Deadline
+# Scientific Challenge

-07/15/2022 **Applications will be reviewed on a rolling-basis and this posting could close before the deadline**
+The Sequence Read Archive (SRA) is a repository for the world's public unassembled genomics data---currently ~40 Petabytes of data.
+There is not currently a method of finding samples in SRA that contain reads similar to a search sequence.
+SRA search would enable us to monitor sequences for pathogen emergence, find novel gene homologs and more.
+Hyper log-log sketching is a method of locality sensitive hashing that could potentially be used to index SRA data and allow for fast search.
+But a current challenge with hyper log-log search is that the precision and recall vary greatly by sample.
+This work will develop a statistical model to index sequences in a way that provides balanced precision and recall across all SRA samples.
+We have an infrastructure in place to to large scale indexing on the Google Cloud Platform and experience in engineering systems to set up and host a high-profile search tool.

-# Description
+# Position

- SCINet Fellow: Applying locality-sensitive hash methods to rapidly search petabytes of unassembled metagenomics data

-ARS Office/Lab and Location: A postdoctoral research opportunity is available with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), Genomics and Bioinformatics Research Unit in Gainesville, Florida.
+This postdoc is with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), Genomics and Bioinformatics Research Unit in Gainesville, Florida.
 Other work locations are also possible.

-Research Project: The U.S. Department of Agriculture - Agricultural Research Service (USDA ARS) mission involves problem-solving research in the widely diverse food and agricultural areas encompassing plant production and protection; animal production and protection; natural resources and sustainable agricultural systems; and nutrition; food safety; and quality.
-The programs are conducted in 46 of the 50 States, Puerto Rico, and the U.S. Virgin Islands.
-For ARS to maintain its standing as a premier scientific organization, major investments in computing, networking, and storage infrastructure are required.
-Training in data and information management are integral to the integrity, security, and accessibility of research findings, results, and outcomes within the ARS research enterprise.
-Nearly 2000 scientists and support staff conduct research within the ARS research enterprise.

-The SCINet/Big Data Fellows Program of the USDA ARS offers research opportunities to motivated postdoctoral fellows interested in working on agricultural-related problems at a range of spatial and temporal scales, from the genome to the continent, and sub-daily to evolutionary time scales.
+It is part of the SCINet/Big Data Fellows Program of the USDA ARS offers research opportunities to motivated postdoctoral fellows interested in working on agricultural-related problems at a range of spatial and temporal scales, from the genome to the continent, and sub-daily to evolutionary time scales.
 One of the goals of the SCINet Initiative is to develop and apply new technologies, including AI and machine learning, to help solve complex agricultural problems that also depend on collaboration across scientific disciplines and geographic locations.
 In addition, many of these technologies rely on the synthesis, integration, and analysis of large, diverse datasets that benefit from high performance computing clusters (HPC).
 The objective of this fellowship program is to facilitate cross-disciplinary, cross-location research through collaborative research on problems of interest to each applicant and amenable to or required by the HPC environment.
-Training will be provided in specific AI, machine learning, deep learning, and statistical software needed for a fellow to use the HPC to search abd analyze large metagenomics datasets.
+Training will be provided in specific AI, machine learning, deep learning, and statistical software needed for a fellow to use the HPC to search and analyze large metagenomics datasets.

-Under the guidance of a mentor, the participant will have the opportunity to gain experience developing a large-scale cloud compute and high performance computing system for indexing and searching petabyte-scale genomics and metagenomics datasets using locality sensitive hashing.
-There is also the opportunity to learn to develop statistical models for normalizing the sensitivity and recall of search by locality-sensitive hashing.

-Learning Objectives: The participant will learn HPC computing technologies and will help develop and co-lead ARS-wide workshops, resulting in a community of scientific practice in computational metagenomics.The participant will have the opportunity to collaborate with multiple USDA ARS scientists on metagenomics, microbiomes, real-time pathogen monitoring, and machine learning applications in agriculture.

-#USDA-ARS Contact:
+# USDA-ARS Contact:

 If you have questions about the nature of the research, please contact Dr. Adam Rivers, adam.rivers@usda.gov.
 Lab web site https://tinyecology.com

 Anticipated Appointment Start Date: Start date is flexible and will depend on a variety of factors.

-#Appointment Length:
+# Appointment Length:

-The appointment will initially be for one year, but may be renewed upon recommendation of the mentor and ARS.
+The appointment will initially be for one year, but will be renewed upon recommendation of the mentor and ARS.

 # Level of Participation